-2. Your blog will take a long time to load.
+2. Your blog can take a long time to load.

 It’s also critical in the eyes of search engines like Google – since SEO (search engine optimization) matters.
 Your blog will rank higher in searches if it’s faster, since search engines continuously try to deliver the best and most optimized content to their readers.

-4. You are also limited in the amount of storage you get for your data.
+4. Limited amount of storage for your data.

 5. Your blog won’t look professional or convincing.